Tokyu 2020 series: Build histories

 The manufacturers and delivery dates for the fleet are as shown below.

 Special liveries

 On 10 April 2022, 3020 series set 3121 received a special livery to commemorate the 100th anniversary of Tokyu Corporation's founding.
 A 2020 series set is also due to receive the commemorative livery from 17 April.

+On 17 April 2023, 3020 series set 3122 received a colorful rainbow Sustainable Development Goals (SDGs) livery.